smart-data-models/dataModel.Transportation/FleetVehicleOperation/doc/spec_IT.md

         type: Property
         units: seconds
     result:
-      description: 'The final result of the event or operation.'
+      description: The final result of the event or operation.
       type: string
       x-ngsi:
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri